RobinMalfait/placebo/README.md

       [29, 33],
       [29, 40]
     ],
-    "notes": "\n          - This note can contain more information about the specific diagnostic.\n          - What do you think?
-More info at https://github.com/RobinMalfait/placebo!\n        "
+    "notes": "- This note can contain more information about the specific diagnostic.\n- What do you think?
+More info at https://github.com/RobinMalfait/placebo!"
   },
   {
     "file": "README.md",